 Again, no father is listed for Edwin, just his mother Martha GIBSON.
 Under occupation it states spinster.

 There is no reference on the Rushton Spencer site to the marriage of a Matthew GIBSON but the IGI does have the marriage of a Matthew GIBSON to a Martha MITCHELL on the 16 Oct 1826 in Leek, Staffordshire (which is about 5 miles away from Rushton James).

 The burial records on the Rushton James site also have a reference to a Matthew GIBSON, aged 32 from Rushton James, who was buried on 1 Feb 1838.
 I obtained the death certificate for this Matthew and it states that he died on the 29 Jan 1838 aged 33 years and that he was a victualler.
 The informant was his father Charles GIBSON, a farmer of Rushton James.
-If this is indeed our Matthew then it indicates that he would have been born around 1805-6.
+If this is indeed the correct Matthew then it indicates that he would have been born around 1805-6.

 The IGI does have a Mathew GIBSON baptised 26 May 1805 in Rushton Spencer, the son of Charles and Sarah GIBSON.

 I have also found two other burials that appear to be for the Phebe and Hannah listed above in the baptisms as they do not appear on the 1841 or subsequent censuses:

 Phebe GIBSON, bur.
 24 Jun 1835, infant, Ryecroft Gate